Congee: The Chicken Soup of Asia

 Unlike chicken soup, which is a savoury dish, congee also has a few sweet varieties.
 People tend to enjoy the sweeter versions as breakfast or dessert.
 It is only lightly sweetened which helps to cleanse the palate and aids digestion.
 Here is a delicious red bean congee recipe that you can prepare at home.

-You can also make it a desser recipe by adding dates, honey, nuts or dried foods to the rice porridge.
+You can also make it a dessert recipe by adding dates, honey, nuts or dried fruits to the rice porridge.
 A famous sweet recipe is 8 Treasure Congee, named after the 8 ingredients used to make it.

 That said, for whenever you are in the mood for take-out, here is where you can find some of the best congee places in Toronto.

 And since we’re on the subject of comforting chicken soup and congee dishes, here are some delicious and nutritious Asian soup recipes you can discover: